carterTsai95/XcodeShortcut/README.md

 - (⌘ Command) + (⇧ Shift) + [ (Switch from right to left)
 - (⌘ Command) + (⇧ Shift) + ] (Switch from left to right)

-If there are multiple tabs in one editor and we want to navigate through the neighbor's tab quickly.
+If there are multiple tabs in one editor and we want to navigate through the neighbour's tab quickly.
 This shortcut is the one you are looking for.

 <p align="center">
 	<img width="600" src="Media/SwitchTab.gif" alt="SwitchTab.gif" />